joshtwo/metBot/README.md

                         on startup.
 This is useful when you run the bot on a server and don't want it possibly freezing up because something happened to the session.
   -j, --autojoin=LIST Set the autojoin list to LIST, a comma-separated list
                         of chatrooms.
 You don't need to use # in the names.
                         ex: run.php -j Botdom,seniors,mychatroom
   -a, --add-autojoin=LIST  Add the comma-separated list LIST of rooms to the
                              bot's existing autojoin list.
+  -D FLAGS            Enable the comma-separated list of debug flags FLAGS.

 Note that the "off" options override the "on" options (ex. -I supercedes -i), and that -j/--autojoin overrides -a/--add-autojoin.
 If a login.ini config